zendframework/zend-expressive-authentication-oauth2/docs/book/usage.md

 # Usage

-If you successfully configured the OAuth2 server following the document reported in the [installation](intro.md) section, you can request an access token using the default `/oauth` route.
+If you successfully configured the OAuth2 server as detailed in the [installation](intro.md) section, you can request an access token using the default `/oauth` route.

 You can require an access token using one of the following scenarios: